bradmurray/SmoothStreamsTV-playlist/README.md

 ## Instructions

 1. [Download](https://github.com/stvhwrd/SmoothStreamsTV-playlist/archive/master.zip) this repository.
 `wget -O SmoothStreamsTV-playlist https://github.com/stvhwrd/SmoothStreamsTV-playlist/archive/master.zip`

-2. Unzip the zip folder.
+2. Unzip the zip file.
 `unzip SmoothStreamsTV-playlist`

 3. Navigate to the folder.
 `cd SmoothStreamsTV-playlist`

 4. Run the script **with Python 2**.
 `python ./sstv-playlist.py`

 The m3u8 playlist file will be created in the same directory as the script itself.